 Saturday night a bunch of his friends and cousins were over.
 You’ll never guess what they were doing.
-They were all sitting in one room, each with his or her iPhone, sending text messages and Snapchat photos to each other.
-“But why don’t you just talk?” we grownups said to them in stupefaction.
+They were all sitting in one room, completely silent, each with his or her iPhone, sending text messages and Snapchat photos to each other.
+“But why don’t you just talk?” we grownups said to them.
 “You know…like, a conversation??”
 “No, that’s boring,” was the reply.

-Saturday afternoon went into the Old Town of Lille with my 12-year old goddaughter.
-Narrow, cobblestoned streets.
+Saturday afternoon went into the Old Town of Lille with my 12-year old goddaughter, M. Narrow, cobblestoned streets.
 Great boutiques and tea salons.
 And the good people of Lille, called Lillois, are friendlier and more laidback than the aggressive Parisians.
-I might move to Lille when I retire.
-In fact, my ideal retirement lifestyle is this: six months in Lille, six months in Portugal (near a golf course).

-I’m teaching M. to use a 35 mm camera; she took many of these photos.
-We ended the afternoon in a favorite tea salon called Tous Les Jours Dimanche.
+We ended the afternoon in my favorite tea salon called Tous Les Jours Dimanche.
 We ordered hot chocolate, one with real whipped cream called chantilly, the other intense dark chocolate.

-Today I went to Lille’s Museum of Fine Arts, otherwise known as the Musée des beaux-arts.
+I went to Lille’s Museum of Fine Arts, otherwise known as the Musée des Beaux-Arts.

 There’s a small porcelain collection that I like to revisit.
 Here’s an 18th-century cup from the north of France called “une tasse trembleuse”.